MaadiVeedu/MaadiVeedu/README.md

-# 👋 Welcome to MaadiVeedu.com
+# Buy with Confidence.
+Sell with Ease – MaadiVeedu.com

 We help you buy, sell, and rent Residential, Commercial, and Agricultural properties with ease.